elixir-europe/infectious-diseases-toolkit/contribute/tool-resource-update.md

     ```
     {% raw %}
-    {% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.
+    {% tool "github" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.
     {% endraw %}
     ```
     Will give:

-    {% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.
+    {% tool "github" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.